rossgore/rossgore.github.io/_talks/2017-04-01-modrn-scientific-study-religion.md

 ---
-title:"A MODRN Approach to the Scientific Study of Religion"
+title: "A MODRN Approach to the Scientific Study of Religion"
 collection: talks
 type: "Talk"
 permalink: /talks/2017-04-01-modrn-scientific-study-religion